 Are your products of the same standard/quality?

-Do they target a similar audience with potential for conflicts?
+Do they target a similar audience with the potential for conflicts?

 Asking yourself these questions will allow you to pick out partners that are an ideal match for your product(s) and business vision.
 Doing this work upfront will also ensure you that resources are spent in the right place and not wasted on the wrong types of audiences.